 To finish gathering the information related to these forest stands, you might calculate the area and the perimeter of the stands.
 You calculated areas for polygons in Lesson: Supplementary Exercise.
-Go back to that lesson if you need to and calculate the areas for the forest stands.
-Name the new attribute Area and make sure that the values calculated are in hectares.
-You could also do the same for the perimeter.
+Go back to that lesson if you need to and calculate the areas for the forest stands, name the new attribute Area and make sure that the values calculated are in hectares.

-Now your forest\stands\1994 layer is ready and packed with all the available information.
+Now your forest\stands\1994.shp layer is ready and packed with all the available information.

-Save your project to keep the current map layers in case you need to come back later to it.
+Save your project to keep the current map presentation in case you need to come back later to it.